1. Home

 mmendelson@pac.edu

-We currently offer online evening and weekend classes via Zoom and/or in-person for patrons, theatre lovers and people invested in the arts who need a flexible schedule to study the craft of acting.
+We currently offer evening and weekend classes in-person for patrons, theatre lovers and people invested in the arts who need a flexible schedule to study the craft of acting.
 Whether you’re new to acting, a working professional, a playwright, patron, or theater lover, the Studio Program offers a wide range of dynamic classes designed to meet your interests and needs.

 Post-secondary credit is available for some classes and professional development (clock-hour) credit is available for all classes.
 If a more comprehensive immersion program is what you’re looking for, click here for information about our two-year Conservatory program.